Branden-Orefice/Subs-Your-Way/README.md

 - **Add to Order**: Select your favorite sandwiches and add them to your order.
 - **Delete from Order**: Remove sandwiches from your order if you change your mind.
 - **Place Order**: Finalize your order and get ready to enjoy your meal!
+- **Stores Orders**: Utilizes Supabase to keep track of all orders.

 ## Installation